-Ensure that feedback and complaints are acted upon and changes implemented, where applicable, as s par of your continuous quality improvement
+Ensure feedback and complaints are acted upon and changes implemented, where applicable, as part of your continuous quality improvement

-- □ Delegated staff member/s who has the responsibility to maintain the system, and handle feedback and complaints with procedural fairness and natural justice - ☐ Sort feedback and complaints into categories or themes within your complaints management system (service delivery, staff, service locations etc.) to identify areas of concern so they can be addressed appropriately - ☐ Foster a continuous quality improvement culture by supporting staff to address complaints or feedback in their own practice
+Dedicated staff member/s who has the responsibility to maintain the system and handle feedback and complaints with procedural fairness and natural justice

+Sort feedback and complaints into categories or themes within your complaints management system (service delivery, staff, service locations etc.) to identify areas of concern so they can be addressed appropriately and natural justice refer to a fair by an individual when making a decision, which includes being free from bias, in order to reach a reasonable, independent and correct decision.

+Foster a continuous quality improvement culture by supporting staff to address complaints or feedback in their own practice and proper procedure being used

+Principles of procedural fairness

-SELF-ASSESSMENT (what you already have e.g. policy/procedure/practice) GAPS IDENTIFIED (what you might be missing) READINESS ACTION PLAN (what you're going to do to meet the NDIS Practice Standards and Quality Indicators) FURTHER INFORMATION Effective Complaint Handling Guidelines for NDIS Providers NDIS Complaints Management and Resolution Guidance
+(what you're going to do to meet the NDIS Practice Standards and Quality Indicators)

-- Commonwealth Ombudsman - HaDSCO Guidelines for Handling Complaints about Mental Health Services - Human Rights Commission Good Practice Guidelines for Internal Complaint Processes - NDIS (Procedural Fairness) Guidelines 2018
+- Effective Complaint Handling Guidelines for NDIS Providers - NDIS Complaints Management and Resolution Guidance - Commonwealth Ombudsman - HaDSCO Guidelines for Handling Complaints About Mental Health Services - Human Rights Commission Good Practice Guidelines for Internal Complaint Processes - NDIS (Procedural Fairness) Guidelines 2018